ivwall/ec135v0.02/README.md

-# ec135v2 - Bitcoin Looking Glass
+# ec135v2 - The Bitcoin Looking Glass

 <pre>
-Lewis Carroll introduced the phrase "Down the rabbit hole" into the
+Lewis Carroll introduced "Down the rabbit hole" into the english lexicon
-english lexicon when he title chapter one of his 1865 novel Alice's Adventures in Wonderland,
+when he title chapter one of his 1865 novel Alice's Adventures in Wonderland,
 "Down the rabbit hole."
 https://en.wikipedia.org/wiki/Down_the_rabbit_hole
 </pre>